IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

 The transition happens when a transaction that spends the output is appended to the blockchain.

 .. note::
-    Reality is slightly more complicated: Since transactions can be rolled back, the state of a transaction output can change back to "unspent" if the spending transaction gets rolled back.
+    Reality is slightly more complicated: Since transactions can be rolled back, the state of a transaction output can change back to *unspent* if the spending transaction gets rolled back.
-    Only when a certain number of blocks have been added is the spending transaction firmly committed and the state of the output cannot change back to "unspent" anymore.
+    Only when a certain number of blocks have been added is the spending transaction firmly committed and the state of the output cannot change back to *unspent* anymore.
-    Rollbacks are reflected in the PAB's APIs for dealing with the status of UTXOs, and they need to be considered when thinking about the business logic of your applications.
+    Rollbacks are reflected in the :ref:`Plutus Application Backend (PAB) <what_is_the_pab>`'s interface for :ref:`dealing with blockchain events <handling_blockchain_events>`, and they need to be considered when thinking about the business logic of your applications.

 Changing the state of our app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's think of the on-chain state of our application as a **set of unspent transactions outputs** (a subset of the global UTXO set that is maintained by the ledger).
-There are no restrictions on how many different outputs or addresses our app can have -- a one-off trade between two parties only needs a single output, while a complex distributed application with governance, tokens and so forth might involve multiple Plutus scripts and a large number of unspent transaction outputs.
+There are no hard restrictions on how many different outputs or addresses our app can have -- a one-off trade between two parties only needs a single output, while a complex distributed application with governance, tokens and so forth might involve multiple Plutus scripts and a large number of unspent transaction outputs.

 .. figure:: ./utxos-1.png